joyent/conch-api/docs/modules/Conch.md

 ## host

-Retrieves the ["host" in Mojo::URL](https://metacpan.org/pod/Mojo%3A%3AURL#host) portion of the request URL, suitable for constructing email addresses and base URLs in user-facing content.
+Retrieves the ["host" in Mojo::URL](https://metacpan.org/pod/Mojo%3A%3AURL#host) portion of the request URL, suitable for constructing base URLs in user-facing content.

 # LICENSING